-Before you dust off your favorite cowboy boots and decide whether you’ll be two-stepping, line-dancing, or boot-scooting the weekend away, here's a handy guide to help you make the most of it.
-We’ve got the lowdown on the music, food and drink, extra-curricular activities, and a few pro tips to keep you festival-ready.
+Here’s a handy Stagecoach Festival guide to help you make the most of your three days.
+We’ve got the lowdown on the music, food and drink, extra-curricular activities, and a few pro tips to elevate your festival experience.

 THE MUSIC